libxengine/XEngine_Storage/README.en.md

 vcpkg need 2021.05.11 or above

 #### Windows
-use vs2019 x86 open and complie
+use vs2019 x86(debug or release) x64(only release) open and complie
 You need to configure the environment in the following way, otherwise you may need to set the library directory in the project yourself

 ##### install Dependent library